-This part of IEC 61292, which is a technical report, deals with distributed Raman amplification (DRA).
-The main purpose of the report is to provide background material for future standards (specifications, test methods and operating procedures) relating to DRA.
-The report covers the following aspects:
+This part of IEC 61292, which is a Technical Report, relates to distributed Raman amplification (DRA).
+Its main purpose is to provide background material for future standards related to DRA, such as specifications, test methods and operating procedures.
+This document covers the following aspects: